jay-joshy/allergyguide/content/contribute_guides/research_contribution.md

 <!-- split -->

 - What was the comparison/control (if available)?
-- What was the outcome?
+- What was the outcome(s)?
 - What is the bottom line?
-- Study quality (GRADE for reviews, ROB/Newcastle-Ottawa Scale)
+- Quality of evidence (GRADE for reviews, RoB-2 for randomized trials)

 {% end %}